-In the 1880s and 1890s, members of the St. Mary's W.H.M.A. often held sales of goods in their own homes, rather than dedicating much time and effort to organizing large-scale fancy fairs, as was seen at St. Thomas's.
+In the 1880s and 1890s, members of the St. Mary's W.H.M.A. often held sales of goods in their own homes, rather than dedicating much time and effort to organizing large- scale fancy fairs, as was seen at St. Thomas's.
 This arrangement may have been a reflection of the lesser amount of leisure time that was available to the women at St. Mary's, when compared to the upper and middle-class women at St. Thomas's.
 A member's desire to make a significant personal contribution to the mission fund, despite limited financial means, may have also played a role.
 Finally, such neighbourhood sales show a community-oriented approach to fund raising, in contrast with St. Thomas's Women's Association sales, which were often advertised city-wide.
+12 However, when the middle-class component increased after 1900, the St. Mary's association held more large-

-&lt;sup>40 St. Mary's Women's Missionary Association, Minute Book, 9 Apr.
-1886, 21 Apr.
+30 St. Mary's Women's Missionary Association, Minute Book, 9 Apr.
+1896, 21 Apr.
 1891, 26 Apr.
 1892, 27 Apr.
 1893, 24 Apr.
 1894, 30 Apr.
 1896, 26 Jan.
 1897, 27 Jan.
 1898.
 For female auditors see entries for 18 Apr.
 1882, 19 Apr.
 1883, 23 Apr.
-1884; and "St. Mary's Branch of the Women's Home Missionary Association," Diocesan Magazine (June 1891), (June 1896), (Mar.
+1884; and "St. Mary's Branch of the Women's Home Missionary Association," Diocessan Magazine (June 1891), (June 1896).
+(Mar.
 1897). and (Mar.
-1897).
+1898).

-&lt;sup>81 St. Mary's Women's Missionary Association Minute Book, 18 Jan.
+81 St. Mary's Women's Missionary Association Minute Book, 18 Jan.
 1901.

-&lt;sup>82 St. Mary's Women's Missionary Association Minute Book, 23 Apr.
+82 St. Mary's Women's Missionary Association Minute Book, 23 Apr.
 1884, 29 Apr.
 1890, 24 Apr.
 1894, 27 Jan.
 1899; Times, 2 Feb.
 1884.

 scale fancy sales.
+83

-This pattern of independence at St. Mary's changed somewhat after Camplin Cogan began his term as rector in 1902.
+This pattern of independence at St. Mary's changed somewhat after Camplin

+Cogan began his term as rector in 1902.
 He began to chair Association meetings, and the practice of listing the names of all members in attendance stopped.
 He also insisted that all officers meet with him four times each year to discuss Association business.
 Early in his career Cogan had been missionary in White Bay, and in 1906 he called a special meeting of the Association to tell the women of his special interest in that mission and to ask if all money they raised could be directed exclusively to that part of the island.

 Members in attendance agreed to this change.
 Finally, after 1902 the rector, rather than members, began auditing the Association's books - a practice that had been abandoned for 30 years.

-The replacement of male authority over their organization may have provoked resentment among the women at St. Mary's, especially since it came (perhaps not coincidentally) during a time when feminist ideas were starting to circulate in St. John's, especially among the elite women of the East End where Cogan served as curate.
+The replacement of male authority over their organization may have provoked resentment among the women at St. Mary's, especially since it came (perhaps not coincidentally) during a time when feminist ideas were starting to circulate in St.

+John's, especially among the elite women of the East End where Cogan served as curate.